Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 • Your gym performance is worse.

-• You feel hungrier all the time.
+• You feel hungrier than usual.

 • You are losing motivation.